Broadway Bomb: 2013

 As in the previous year, police deployed orange nets to trap and obstruct participants.
 Among the police forces arrayed at the starting line were a number of NYPD mounted police.

 Police officers near the starting line distributed leaflets to riders, describing the legal consequences of participation.

 News outlets reported that up to 38 arrests and summonses were issued to individuals, with some of those detained as young as thirteen.
 Arrests along the route were concentrated at the starting line, around 105th St and at Columbus Circle.

 There was at least one claim of assault against a participant by NYPD officers, and one report of a rider being Tasered.

 2016

 In 2016 there was no significant police presence.

 2017

 In 2017 police presence was significantly greater but no known arrest happened.

 2019

 In 2019 there was no significant police presence.

 Video documentary

+In 2003 Nick Catania and Steve Dempsey produced a 26 minute documentary about the second full run of the Broadway Bomb.
+They staged camera operators at the start, finish and significant points along the course of the race.
+Nick also rode on the back of a scooter to film along with different riders throughout the race.
+The video is available on YouTube.

 In the 2010 Broadway Bomb, Robin McGuirk recorded a first-person video of his seventh-place performance, making it available on the video sharing site Vimeo.

 In 2011, Joe Goodman produced the documentary Push Culture - The Broadway Bomb, describing the history of the race and examining longboard culture in New York City.
 The film is available on Vimeo.

 In 2013, 3rd-place winner Miles Evans recorded a first-person video of his ride, making it available on youtube.

 In 2023 Gonzo, a documentary filmmaker, made a short documentary around the event and has been screened at the Kansas City Film Festival International and the New York Istanbul Film Fest.